Hip Replacement Surgery

 Recommendations for surgery are based on your pain and disability.
 Most patients who undergo total hip replacement are between the ages of 50 to 80, but orthopedic surgeons evaluate patients individually.
 Total hip replacements have been performed successfully at all ages.

-During a total hip replacement (also called total hip arthroplasty), the damaged bone and cartilage is removed and replaced with prosthetic components.
-These components may be made of metal, ceramic or plastic.
+During a total hip replacement (also called total hip arthroplasty), the damaged bone and cartilage are removed and replaced with prosthetic components.
+These components may be made of metal, ceramic, or plastic.
 Screws or cement are sometimes used to hold the hip socket in place.

 Patients who take part in the Providence Joint Center program typically spend three to four days in the hospital, then return home to continue their recovery.
 Many participate in the Providence Outpatient Rehabilitation program, which can speed their return to daily activities.